- About Us

 5. CLOSING COSTS:

-Just as in a refinance, the “down payment” for this option comes from existing equity.
-You should also be prepared for a whole new set of legal fees, appraisal, and any applicable prepayment penalties charged by the original mortgage Lender.
+Just as in a refinance, the “down payment” for this option comes from existing equity but you should also be prepared for a whole new set of legal fees, an appraisal, and any applicable prepayment penalties charged by the original mortgage Lender.

 Also, if your mortgage had originally been insured (ie. CMHC), then we may be able to get away with just a top-up of your mortgage default insurance premium!
 This could result in thousands of dollars of savings.
 However, if the property had not previously been insured, mortgaging up to 95% will trigger a full insurance premium.

 • This option is only available for the MATRIMONIAL HOME and not investment properties;